-Push up bras as the name implies, lift and add cleavage; a must for your lingerie collection!
-The design of a push up bra is for added support with underwire and padding to create a more “full” appearance; major va-va-voom factor!
+As the name suggests, push-up bras elevate and add cleavage.
+This is an absolute must-have for your lingerie collection!
+A push up bra is designed to provide more support with underwire and padding to produce a more “full” appearance; major va-va-voom factor!

 Recommended Amount: 1-2, as you likely won’t be wearing this type of bra as regularly as a t-shirt bra.

 Oh, bralettes.
 It would probably take us an hour to list off all the different types and styles of bralettes out there.
-This style bra comes in a wide variety of colors and fabrics and are usually the most affordable out of all your bra options.
+This style of bra comes in a wide variety of colors and fabrics and is usually the most affordable out of all your bra options.

 Demi bras are unique bras, as they feature partial or half cups with u-shaped wiring.
 These specifically designed bras are meant to lift and slightly tilt your breast towards your centerline for added cleavage, making them a great choice for more subtle drama than a push up.